 - In areas with plenty of fruit trees

-4. Lake Nakuru National Park, Kenya – Buffalo Weaver Territory
+4. The Buffalo Weaver – find them at Lake Nakuru National Park, Kenya

 These social birds might be small, but their massive communal nests can weigh more than an actual buffalo!
 Lake Nakuru’s fever trees are prime real estate for buffalo weavers, where entire colonies create apartment-like complexes that look like something out of a bird-sized sci-fi movie.
 The early morning chaos as hundreds of birds renovate their homes is pure entertainment.